bozsahin/ling488-bogazici/projects/p2-word-order/README.md

 In this project, we do a mini experiment to study whether any basic word order is learnable from exposure.

-The idea is to have all options in the grammar beforehand as predicted by a theory, and have the exposure sort out their basicness by taking some form: meaning correspondences as neutral way of expressing who does what to whom.
+The idea is to have all options in the grammar beforehand as predicted by a theory, and have the exposure sort out their basicness by taking some form: meaning correspondences as neutral ways of expressing who does what to whom.
 This 'gold' data is unannotated, it does not have labels.
 All we have is a form and what we think it means.

 There are four project files in this repository: